Want to achieve the same types of returns that hedge funds do on a consistent basis?

 - Memoirs: A Day if the Life of a Day Trader

 - Discover How to You Can Become a Professional Trader?

 Hedge funds often require investors to keep their money invested for a specific period of time, often at least one year.
 During this period investors aren’t able to withdraw their money.
 This is called the lock-up period.

 Even after that period, many hedge funds have certain withdrawal limitations in place which are designed to boost the liquidity of the fund, and withdrawals are often allowed only at certain intervals, such as bi-annually or quarterly.

 It’s important to note that hedging refers to a technique of reducing market risk, but most hedge funds aim to outperform the market.
-The name hedge fund was coined with the first hedge fund in the 1940s which tried to hedge long equity positions with short equity positions (also known as long-short strategy.)

 How Do Hedge Funds Operate?

 Hedge funds have certain characteristics which differ them from other funds, such as mutual funds.
 We’ve listed some of the most important characteristics below.

 1. Hedge funds invest in a wide range of financial markets.
 Unlike mutual funds, which are only allowed to invest in bonds and stocks, hedge funds can invest literally in all financial markets.
 It’s not unusual to find hedge funds that invest in real estate, commodities or Forex for example.